Your human resources information system (HRIS) is incredibly versatile.

 - Doesn’t let you automate your HR processes

-There’s a 4th option that can not only integrate your HRIS with the rest of your tech stack, but also automate workflows across your apps, data, and teams—an integration-led automation platform.
+There’s a 4th option that can not only integrate your HRIS with the rest of your tech stack, but also automate workflows across your apps, data, and teams—an enterprise automation platform.

 This platform provides the following, and much more:

 - A low-code UX that enables lines of business to implement powerful integrations and automations in a secure, governed environment

 - Pre-built connectors and automation templates that allow builders to move quickly

 - A built-in bot framework that empowers employees to access data and take actions across their apps without leaving their business communications platform

 Want to learn more about this type of platform?

 Schedule a demo with an automation expert at Workato, the leader in enterprise automation.